Confidence-gated automation — how to be highly automated without making expensive mistakes

 The first rule is that the system is allowed to abstain.
 Every automated decision carries a confidence signal, and only decisions above a set threshold get executed automatically.
 Below it, the case is held.

 The hard part is an honest confidence number.
-A raw LLM softmax probability is not calibrated and will happily report 0.98 on a wrong answer.
+A raw LLM softmax probability is miscalibrated, though still directionally predictive of correctness and will happily report 0.98 on a wrong answer, and the miscalibration is not random — models tend to be most overconfident exactly where they are wrong, which inverts the entire point of using confidence as a gate.
 Better signals come from agreement across independent attempts, a separate verifier model scoring the output against the source, or structural checks — does the extracted total equal the sum of line items.
 Pick a signal you can measure against ground truth, then set the threshold where the cost of a false action exceeds the cost of holding the case.

 That threshold is a business decision, not a default.
 A refund pipeline and a tagging pipeline have wildly different costs for a false action, so they get different lines.
 Write the threshold down as a number with a justification attached — “below 0.9 agreement we hold, because a wrong refund costs more than a held one” — so that when someone later wants to loosen it to clear a backlog, the tradeoff is explicit rather than buried in a config file.